 11. Brahma Vihara Arama Monastery

-One of our favourite hidden gems and a unique thing to do in North Bali, Brahma Vihara Arama Monastery is the only Buddhist monastery on the island.
-We stumbled upon the grounds purely by accident on our way to Banjar Hot Springs, and after spotting it on the map decided to check it out.
+One of our favourite hidden gems and unique things to do in North Bali, Brahma Vihara Arama Monastery is the only Buddhist monastery on the island.

 12. Ulun Danu Water Temple